 It takes committed leaders to make diversity a true priority.
 Over half of our practice and industry team leaders are women or minorities.
-Our leaders make diversity a regular topic of discussion for our Board of Directors, and our Director of Professional Development and Diversity regularly presents to the Board on the firm's diversity and inclusion efforts.
+Our leaders make diversity a regular topic of discussion for our Board of Directors, and our Director of Professional Development and Diversity regularly presents to the Board on the firm's diversity, equity and inclusion efforts.

-We offer a regular diversity and inclusion roundtable open to attorneys and staff who seek to learn from each other about our experiences at Lane Powell and in the world.
+We offer a regular diversity, equity and inclusion roundtable open to attorneys and staff who seek to learn from each other about our experiences at Lane Powell and in the world.
 We tackle topics such as race, gender expression and identity, covering, and implicit bias.
 Through deep respect for one another and diversity of thought, we are able to speak meaningfully about these important subjects.
 Our motto is that we can be the change we want to see at the firm and in the profession by creating dialogue, listening closely and supporting one another.

 We sponsor firm-wide learning experiences that connect the entire firm to build inclusivity.
 Recent topics include the science of implicit bias, multi-generational differences, respect in the workplace, and gender expression and identity.